4 inches wide, 5.5 – 6ft long

-Using the red/burgundy colour, cast on 40sts and knit in the round for 3 inches (work st st if you are knitting your scarf flat)
+Using colour 1, cast on 40sts and knit in the round for 3 inches (work st st if you are knitting your scarf flat)

 Tip: If you use a provisional cast on you can graft the end closed for a neater finish.

-Change to maize/old gold and work for another three inches.
+Change to colour 2and work for another three inches.

 Tip: When changing colours, tie your yarns in a firm knot.

 Because the scarf is a tube you won’t need to darn the loose threads in if you don’t want to.
 If you prefer to darn the loose threads in, turn your scarf inside out before you graft the ends together and do it then.